 UPS management is responsible for establishing and maintaining adequate internal controls over financial reporting for United Parcel Service, Inc. and subsidiaries ("the Company").
-Based on the criteria for effective internal control over financial reporting established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission, management has assessed the Company's internal control over financial reporting as effective as of December 31, 2004.
+Based on the criteria for effective internal control over financial reporting established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission, management has assessed the Company's internal control over financial reporting as effective as of December 31, 2004.
 The scope of management's assessment of the effectiveness of internal control over financial reporting includes all of the Company's businesses except for Menlo Worldwide Forwarding, a business acquired on December 20, 2004.
 Menlo constituted less than 3% of total assets as of December 31, 2004 and less than 1% of total revenue and net income for the year then ended.
 Further discussion of this acquisition can be found in Note 7 to our consolidated financial statements.
-The registered independent public accounting firm of Deloitte & Touche LLP, as auditors of the consolidated balance sheet of United Parcel Service, Inc. and its subsidiaries as of December 31, 2004 and the related consolidated statements of income, shareowners' equity and cash flows for the year ended December 31, 2004, has issued an attestation report on management's assessment of the Company's internal control over financial reporting.
+The registered independent public accounting firm of Deloitte & Touche LLP, as auditors of the consolidated balance sheet of United Parcel Service, Inc. and its subsidiaries as of December 31, 2004, has issued an attestation report on management's assessment of the Company's internal control over financial reporting.

-United Parcel Service, Inc. March 14, 2005
+United Parcel Service, Inc.

+March 14, 2005

-Report of Independent Registered Public Accounting Firm on Internal Control over Financial Reporting
+Report of Independent Registered Public Accounting Firm on Internal Control Over Financial Reporting

-Board of Directors and Shareowners United Parcel Service, Inc. Atlanta.
-Georgia
+Board of Directors and Shareowners United Parcel Service, Inc. Atlanta, Georgia

-We have audited management's assessment, included in the accompanying Management's Report on Internal Control over Financial Reporting, that United Parcel Service, Inc. and its subsidiaries (the "Company") maintained effective internal control over financial reporting as of December 31, 2004, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As described in Management's Report on Internal Control over Financial Reporting, management excluded from their assessment the internal control over financial reporting at Menlo Worldwide Forwarding, Inc., which was acquired on December 20, 2004 and whose financial statements reflect total assets and revenues constituting less than 3% and 1%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2004.
-Accordingly, our audit did not include the internal control over financial reporting at Menlo Worldwide Forwarding, Inc. The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
-Our responsibility is to express an opinion on management's assessment and an opinion on the effectiveness of the Company's internal control over financial reporting based on our audit.
+We have audited management's assessment, included in the accompanying Management's Report on Internal Control Over Financial Reporting, that United Parcel Service, Inc. and its subsidiaries (the "Company") maintained effective internal control over financial reporting as of December 31, 2004, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As described in Management's Report on Internal Control Over Financial Reporting, management excluded from their assessment the internal control over financial reporting at Menlo Worldwide Forwarding, Inc., which was acquired on December 20, 2004 and whose financial statements reflect total assets and revenues constituting less than 3% and 1%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2004.
+Accordingly, our audit did not include the internal control over financial reporting at Menlo Worldwide Forwarding, Inc. The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting and for its assessment and an opinion on the effectiveness of the Company's internal control over financial reporting based on our audit.